Digital Inclusion

 There are currently 31 companies employing 270 people located in the Digital Hub Campus.

 The Government recently announced that the DHDA is to be dissolved and its properties are to be transferred to the Land Development Agency.
 The decision was made following a strategic review commissioned by the Department of the Environment, Climate and Communications, which concluded that the digital tech sector in Dublin has developed significantly in the past twenty years, and that the Agency is no longer required in order to sustain the continued growth of the sector.
-The strategic review report can be found here .
+The strategic review report can be found on the department's website .

 The managed wind down, which will take account of the needs of the clientele and staff of the DHDA and the community, is expected to be completed by mid-2022.
 The Digital Hub will continue to provide office space and business support services to growing technology companies and industry organisations during the wind down period.